I am answering the burning question, does organic hair dye exist?

 What exactly is in hair dye that makes it so toxic?

-Taking a closer look at hair dye means we need to look at the ingredients that make up your favorite color for your hair.
+Taking a closer look at hair dye means we need to look at the ingredients that make up your favorite hair dye products.
 Here are a few ingredients to consider when deciding if you want to continue using your current hair dye or not:

 This is the most popular chemical people tend to hear about when faced with mainstream hair dyes.
 Ammonia is used in hair color to blast the cuticle and deposit the color.
 Besides it being toxic, it’s also really damaging to your hair.
 Why do you think stylists are always pushing those conditioners like crazy?!